bazelbuild/rules_swift/doc/api.md

 <!-- Generated with Stardoc, Do Not Edit! -->
 # Build API

 The `swift_common` module provides API access to the behavior implemented by the Swift build rules, so that other custom rules can invoke Swift compilation and/or linking as part of their implementation.

+Some API is exposed as free functions outside of the `swift_common` module.
 <a id="create_swift_interop_info"></a>

 ## create_swift_interop_info